robottwo/aicred/docs/distribution.md

 ## Overview

-This document covers how to package and distribute genai-keyfinder across different platforms.
+This document covers how to package and distribute aicred across different platforms.

 ## Homebrew (macOS/Linux)